Rokiis1/roadmap/test_managment/4_level/4_level_test_managment.md

 This approach provides a more balanced estimate because it takes uncertainty into account.

+The standard deviation can be estimated as `(P - O) / 6`, giving a range for planning buffers.
+In this example `(18 - 6) / 6 = 2 hours`, suggesting a range of 8–12 hours.

 In practice, estimation is influenced by multiple factors such as the number of test cases, feature complexity, risk level and available resources.

 ```text